25% of Americans do not have an emergency savings.Anna Bahney, CNN Money

 Paying Down Debts

-Maybe you don’t want to use this system to pay all of your bills, but I highly recommend it as an effective way to pay down your debts.
+Even if you don’t want to use this system to pay your bills, it’s an excellent way to pay off your debt faster.

 Credit cards, students loans, car loans, etc take forever to pay off because we are paying the financed amount plus interest.

-One of the best ways to pay off your balance, outside of coming into a large sum of money, is to pay on your debt weekly.
+One of the best ways to pay off your balance is to pay on your debt weekly.

 When you pay on your loan weekly more of your payment goes to the principle, which reduces the amount of money you owe on the loan at a faster rate.